Podolian/ExamplesAndComments/README.md

 # ExamplesAndComments
-A repo to save my thoughts on exemples
+A repo to save my thoughts on examples